2020: A Year in Review: Plot

 The gang welcomes a man named Gary (Brian Huskey), whom they assume will help them get a PPP loan.
 But Gary is actually there to collect three different loans, asking to explain what they have done with the money.
 The gang then explains how 2020 forced them to adapt to a new environment.

 The first loan, "Punch Incorporated", was taken out by Mac (Rob McElhenney) and Dennis (Glenn Howerton).
 They used the loan to get riot gear to sell for the 2020 elections, but they used the opportunity to drive interest to their music careers and instead of prompting people to vote for real candidates, the poll is actually just to decide whether Donovan McNabb or Rocky Balboa is the better athlete because of a discussion they previously had.
 Their actions resulted in vote delays, although they claim this helped their music careers as business on the bar was dropping.

 The second loan was taken out by Frank (Danny DeVito), named "Frank's Imports and Exports".
-Frank claims to had sludges imported and hair dye exported for himself.
+Frank claims to have sludges imported and hair dye exported for himself.
 Tired of the lockdowns and stay-at-home orders, Frank constantly ignores proper safety protocols, like incorrectly wearing masks.
 He uses ingredients to create hair dye, like Chinese motor oil.
 He opens a business in an adult film store, helping men of a certain age with hair dyeing.
 Eventually, one of his clients turns out to be Rudy Giuliani.
 But Giulani's hair dye runs down his face during a press conference after the election, and Frank decides to end the business when he realizes his hair dye is no longer reliable.

 The third loan is for a clothing line named "Garments and Varmints", issued by Charlie (Charlie Day) and Dee (Kaitlin Olson).
 They decided to open a mask business during the COVID-19 pandemic although Charlie is only making costume masks.
 They combine their ideas and help QAnon with some raccoon-pelt costumes.
 They sell the costumes to Jake Angeli, who wears it during the 2021 Capitol attack.

 The gang once again tries to get a loan but Gary states that he will not help them, calling them out for their careless approach to their businesses, which all went bankrupt.
 The gang then states that had "the other guy" won the election, their businesses would have prospered.
 Gary assumes they mean Donald Trump but they are actually referring to Kanye West's election campaign.
 A shocked Gary then leaves, refusing to believe they participated in all these major events.
 The final montage shows that the gang was present in many events, including the 2021 Capitol attack.